awsdocs/aws-net-developer-guide/doc_source/how-to/cloudwatch/cloudwatch-using-alarms-examples.rst

 In this example, .NET is used to define an alarm action in |CW| that triggers the reboot of an |EC2| instance.
-The methods use the |sdk-net| to manage |EC2| instances using these methods of the AmazonCloudWatchClient class:
+The methods use the |sdk-net| to manage |EC2| instances using these methods of the :sdk-net-api:`AmazonCloudWatchClient <CloudWatch/TCloudWatchClient>` class:

+* :sdk-net-api:`PutMetricAlarm <CloudWatch/MCloudWatchPutMetricAlarmPutMetricAlarmRequest>`
-* :sdk-net-api:`EnableAlarmActions <CloudWatch/MCloudWatchCloudWatchEnableAlarmActionsEnableAlarmActionsRequest>`
+* :sdk-net-api:`EnableAlarmActions <CloudWatch/MCloudWatchEnableAlarmActionsEnableAlarmActionsRequest>`
-* :sdk-net-api:`DisableAlarmActions <CloudWatch/MCloudWatchCloudWatchDisableAlarmActionsDisableAlarmActionsRequest>`
+* :sdk-net-api:`DisableAlarmActions <CloudWatch/MCloudWatchDisableAlarmActionsDisableAlarmActionsRequest>`

 For more information about |CW| alarm actions, see :cw-ug:`Create Alarms to Stop, Terminate, Reboot, or Recover an Instance <UsingAlarmActions>`